davidburstrom/recursive-wrapper-gradle-plugin/README.md

 }
 ```

-and the plugin will deal with the rest when the `:wrapper` task is invoked
+and the plugin will deal with the rest when the `:wrapper` task is invoked, propagating
+relevant values, and even boostrapping the wrapper files if necessary.

 For a Groovy `build.gradle` the equivalent is: